aido/AidoATP/README.md

 Exchanges
 =========

-Aido ATP currently trades on the MtGox, BTC-e, Bitstamp, Bitcoin Central and CampBX exchanges.
+Aido ATP currently trades on the MtGox, BTC-e, Bitstamp and CampBX exchanges.

 Usage
 =====